vsch/idea-multimarkdown/README.md

         will be changed to respective list items

-        If all the list items in selection are already of respective type then they will be changed to plain text paragraphs, except for task list items.
-These will revert to bullet list items.
+        If all the list items in selection are already of respective type then they will be changed to plain text paragraphs, except for task list items, which will revert to bullet list items.

     ![List Item Actions](assets/images/noload/ListItemActions.gif)